Elul Tools

 How has the pandemic affected your ability to connect?
 Try to keep your mind neutrally focused on what is.
 Avoid hassling yourself.
 Simply think about your role.
 How has your involvement (or lack there of) impacted your communities and by reciprocal extension, impacted you?

-Here is an online version of Psalm 27 for easy access.
+It is customary to read Psalm 27 twice daily during Elul.
+Here is an online version of Psalm 27 for easy access. |

 To find our more about why we read Psalm 27 in preparation for the High Holidays, here's an article from My Jewish Learning by Rabbi Benjamin Segal.